Charmed season 6

-The sixth season of Charmed, an American supernatural drama television series created by Constance M. Burge, originally aired in the United States on The WB from September 28, 2003 through May 16, 2004.
+The sixth season of Charmed, an American supernatural drama television series created by Constance M. Burge, originally aired in the United States on The WB from September 28, 2003, through May 16, 2004.
 Airing on Sundays at 8:00 pm.
 Paramount Home Entertainment released the complete sixth season in a six-disc box set on October 17, 2006.
+It was later released on high-definition blu-ray on July 20, 2021.